apple/turicreate/userguide/sound_classifier/README.md

 **Please note:** the ESC-10 dataset is part of a larger [ESC-50 dataset](https://github.com/karoldvl/ESC-50) dataset.
 In order to use the ESC-10, you will need to download the [ESC-50 dataset](https://github.com/karoldvl/ESC-50).
 These two datasets have different licenses.
-Depending on your use case you may be able to the larger ESC-50 dataset, see their [license section](https://github.com/karoldvl/ESC-50#license) for details.
+Depending on your use case you may be able to use the larger ESC-50 dataset, see their [license section](https://github.com/karoldvl/ESC-50#license) for details.

 #### Introductory Example